pyridine/JFOL/README.md

 A simple Automated Theorem Prover for First-Order Logic.

-Made with the Waxeye parser generator, Chicken Scheme, and a little Python.
+Made with the Chicken Scheme, a little Python, and the Waxeye parser generator.

 A proper introduction is coming.